Fahadh-k12/sada-bazar-privacy-policy/README.md

 # Sada Bazar - Privacy Policy

-A modern, responsive privacy policy landing page for the Sada Bazar mobile application.
+A modern, responsive landing page website for the Sada Bazar e-commerce mobile application - your one-stop marketplace for smartphones, electronics, fashion, and accessories.

 ## Features